Pauwlo/Bro/Install/README.md

 ### Windows Defender

-Enable **Tamper protection** if it has been disabled.
+Enable **Tamper protection** if it is disabled.
 I don't know what is disabling it.

 Dismiss account protection and OneDrive warnings, if any.